Pagure/pagure/doc/install.rst

 This will tell ``/usr/share/pagure/pagure_createdb.py`` to use the database information specified in the file ``/etc/pagure/pagure.cfg``.

+.. warning:: Pagure's default configuration is using sqlite.
+This is fine
+        for development purpose but not for production use as sqlite does not support all the operations needed when updating the database schema.
+Do use PostgreSQL, MySQL or MariaDB in production.

 * Stamp the alembic revision

 For changes to existing tables, we rely on `Alembic <http://alembic.readthedocs.org/>`_.